CharlotteMaschke/CharlotteMaschke.github.io/_pages/art.md

 # Is it Art or is it Science ?

-I am deeply fascinated about the transition and symbiosis about science and art.
+I am deeply fascinated with the intersection and symbiosis between science and art.

 ### The Lorenz brain